arturoCrisanto/ITP-315-Sy-25-26/FolderStructure.md

 # Bonus:

-Add a seperate Route for selecting a single user Example route:
+create a Route and a Controller for selecting a single user Example route:

 ```bash